Bhanunamikaze/HTTPBrute/README.md

                         Specify status codes to show only (comma-separated) -t THREADS, --threads THREADS
-                        Specify the number of threads (default is 4)
+                        Specify the number of threads (default is 4) -o OUTPUT, --output OUTPUT
+                        Specify an output file to save the results

 ```